 When hearing “annuity,” most people think of variable annuities or deferred annuities.
 The immediate annuity (IA) is a very different vehicle.

-Advantages of IAs are that they are much simpler than other annuities and as a general rule do not have high costs, investment risk, and complicated riders or options that increase their cost.
+Advantages of immediate annuities are that they are much simpler than other annuities and as a general rule do not have high costs, investment risk, and complicated riders or options that increase their cost.

-In addition, several studies have concluded that including IAs as part of a retirement portfolio increases the probability the portfolio will last through all of retirement.
-An IA provides secure, guaranteed income that replaces the pensions few retirees receive these days.
-The IA also is not subject to the market fluctuations of other investments.
-Having an IA in the portfolio allows you to take more risk with the rest of the portfolio and possibly earn higher returns.
+In addition, several studies have concluded that including immediate annuities as part of a retirement portfolio increases the probability the portfolio will last through all of retirement.
+An immediate annuity provides secure, guaranteed income that replaces the pensions few retirees receive these days.
+The immediate annuity also is not subject to the market fluctuations of other investments.
+Having an immediate annuity in the portfolio allows you to take more risk with the rest of the portfolio and possibly earn higher returns.

 One disadvantage is the insurer might come out ahead.
 If you live to life expectancy, you and the insurer break even.
 If you live longer than life expectancy, you come out ahead.
 If you do not survive to at least life expectancy, the insurer profits.
 This disadvantage can be reduced by choosing a payment other than the single life annuity.
 But choosing other payment options, such as an annuity payable over the joint life of you and your spouse, reduces the amount of the annual payments.